sandreas/m4b-tool/README.md

   charset windows-1252 is not supported - use one of these instead: utf-8
 ```

-This mostly happens on windows, because the mbstring-Extension is used to internally convert charsets, so that special chars like german umlauts
+This mostly happens on windows, because the `mbstring`-Extension is used to internally convert charsets, so that special chars like german umlauts
 are supported on every platform.
 To fix this, you need to enable the mbstring-extension:

 Run `php --ini` on the command line: